javierandres-dev/bit-g02/README.md

 - Library
 - React
 ## Initial Requirements
-1. Desire and commitment to study to learn
+1. Desire and commitment to study and to learn
 2. Computer
 3. Internet connection
 ---